Differentiable All-pole Filters for Time-varying Audio Systems: Applications

 \subsection{Feed-forward Compressor}

 The compressor we consider here is a simple feed-forward compressor from~\cite{dafx_comp}, which is defined as:

-$R$, $CT$, and $\gamma$ are the ratio, threshold, and make-up gain, respectively. $\alpha_{\rm rms/at/rt}$ are the average smoothing coefficients. $\alpha_{\rm at/rt}$ are chosen based on whether the compressor is operated in \emph{attack} phase or \emph{release} phase.
-This compressor's training efficiency bottleneck is in~\eqref{eq:dyn_filter}, as the coefficient of a first-order IIR filter is decided \emph{on the fly} inside the recursion, so we cannot use $f$ directly.
-Moreover, its operating rate is the same as the audio rate, so it is unsuitable for frame-based approximation.
+$R$, $CT$, and $\gamma$ are the ratio, threshold, and make-up gain, respectively. $\alpha_{\rm rms/at/rt}$ are the average smoothing coefficients. $\alpha_{\rm at/rt}$ are chosen based on whether the compressor is operated in the \emph{attack} phase or \emph{release} phase.
+This compressor's training efficiency bottleneck is described in~\eqref{eq:dyn_filter}, as the coefficient of a recursive filter is computed \emph{on the fly}, so we cannot use $f_{\mathbf{a}(n)}$ directly.
+Moreover, it operates at the audio rate, so it is unsuitable for frame-based approximation.